-The National Federation of Independent Business ("NFIB") is the nation's leading small business association.
+The National Federation of Independent Business ("NFIB") is the Nation's leading small business association.
 Its membership spans the spectrum of business operations, ranging from sole proprietor enterprises to firms with hundreds of employees.
 Founded in 1943 as a nonprofit, nonpartisan organization, NFIB's mission is to promote and protect the right of its members to own, operate, and grow their businesses.
-The NFIB Small Business Legal Center is a nonprofit, public interest law firm established to provide legal resources and be the voice for small businesses in the nation's courts through representation on issues of public interest affecting small businesses.
+The NFIB Small Business Legal Center is a nonprofit, public interest law firm established to provide legal resources and be the voice for small businesses in the Nation's courts through representation on issues of public interest affecting small businesses.
 To fulfill its role as the voice for small business, the Legal Center frequently files amicus briefs in cases that will impact small businesses.

 Amici have a strong interest in this case, as the tax mandate poses a grave threat both to structural principles of federalism and separation of powers that have well-served the Nation and to the economic vitality of U.S. businesses.
-Amici are concerned that the tax mandate will hobble States seeking to ease tax burdens on businesses of all sizes and industries that have been substantially harmed through no fault of their own, but instead from government closures and restrictions imposed on them due to the pandemic.
-The tax mandate will undoubtedly stifle innovation in the States by limiting their options to support economic activity, which are critical to their businesses' economic recovery and the general well-being of businesses and their employees.
-For these reasons and others described below, amici respectfully urge this Court to grant the plaintiff States' motion for partial summary judgment on Counts I-III, deny defendants' motion to dismiss, and enjoin defendants from enforcing the tax mandate.1
+Amici are concerned that the tax mandate will hobble States that seek to ease tax burdens on businesses of all sizes and industries that have been substantially harmed at no fault of their own, but due to closures and other restrictions imposed on them due to the pandemic.
+The tax mandate will undoubtedly stifle innovation in the States by limiting their options to support economic activity, which are critical to their businesses' economic recovery and to the well-being of businesses and their employees.
+For these reasons and others described below, amici respectfully urge this Court to grant the plaintiff States' motion for summary judgment and enjoin the defendants from enforcing the tax mandate.1